clojars/clojars-web/README.md

 ### Development system

-To begin developing, start with a REPL (Note: if you are instead starting a repl from your editor, you will need to include the `:default` and `:dev` aliases).
+To begin developing, start with a REPL (Note: if you are instead starting a repl from your editor, you will need to include the `:dev` alias).

 ```sh
 make repl